intel/gstreamer-media-SDK/README.md

 Compiling
 ---------
-GST-MFX uses the Meson build tool to build the plugins.
+GST-MFX uses the Meson and Ninja build tools for building and installation.
-You can install the latest meson packages using the pip installer program generally bundled with recent Python 3 installer packages.
+You can install the latest meson and ninja packages using the pip installer program generally bundled with recent Python 3 installer packages.
+In Linux for example, you can easily setup both meson and ninja in your system via the following command:

+	sudo python3 /usr/bin/pip install meson ninja

 On Windows, open VS x64 native tools command prompt, and add gstreamer pkgconfig path to PKG_CONFIG_PATH if not already done:

 	set PKG_CONFIG_PATH=%GSTREAMER_1_0_ROOT_X86_64%lib\pkgconfig

 Run the Meson command to configure the out-of-source build.

-	meson ../gst-msdk-build
+	meson ../gst-mfx-build

 To setup a release build:

-	meson ../gst-msdk-build_release --buildtype=release
+	meson ../gst-mfx-build_release --buildtype=release

 To setup a VS2015 project:

-	meson ../gst-msdk-build_msvc --backend=vs2015
+	meson ../gst-mfx-build_msvc --backend=vs2015

 Only Media SDK 2017 Embedded Edition supports VP9 decode for now.
 To enable VP9 decode support, from your build dir: